Coding πŸ‘¨β€πŸ’» Coffee β˜• Life

 Diffusion as VAE

 DDPM The image dipicts how VAE and diffusion are connected.
 In VAE we go from Image domain to the latent domain.
 We enforce the latent to be gaussian $\mathcal{N}(0,1)$ by constrianing latent with KL divergence.
 Then the decoder learns the inverse transformation of it.
-This notion of VAE is very similar to
+This notion of VAE is very similar to We can also see this probability matching for VAEs and Diffusion, we will

 References